 Implementing GDPR rights

-GDPR created a couple of rights for data subject: the right to access, to rectification or to be forgotten, for instance.
-ChatGPT or similar AI system have to facilitate the exercise of these rights.
+GDPR created a couple of rights for data subjects: the right to access, to rectification or to be forgotten, for instance.
+ChatGPT or similar AI systems have to facilitate the exercise of these rights.
 The issue is that it may be impossible to rectify a model or even to simply extract a copy of personal data.

-Controllers needs to have in place a couple of tools and features in order to operate this kind of AI system in the light of GDPR.
+Controllers needs to have in place a couple of tools and features in order to operate this kind of AI systems in the light of GDPR.
 Here is a list:

 - Sources output: when a response is generated, the AI system must include the list of data sources.

 - Dataset & model browser: it should be possible for administrators to retrieve and extract all occurrence of a name in the training dataset and the model’s inferences.

 - Model editor: it should be possible for administrators to edit the model (or train it again) without selected personal data (after anonymisation).

 - Safeguards on AI hallucinations: limitations should prevent the generation of the name or personal data of data subjects (in all generated responses or on specific contexts).

 Feature 1 is about lawfulness and accurate information as described in article 5 of GDPR.
 The dataset browser will ensure the exercise of article 15 of GDPR (right to access).
 The model editor is for the article 16 (right to rectification) and the article 17 (right to erasure/right to be forgotten).
 And finally, the feature 4 is for the right to object of the article 21 of GDPR.

 These features should be implemented in all AI systems and if they are not, or if it is not possible to implement them because AI is too opaque, we are in trouble… It would also mean that developers did not build AI with privacy-by-design principles.